NCPontefract/Text-Chat/README.md

 Run the installer:

 ```
-Probably just give it a filepath or execute in the desired path.
+Probably just give it a filepath to install to or execute the installer / application itself (If compiled via source code, you nerd) in the desired path.
 ```

 For LAN's / WAN's